nullpointer-io/stablediffusion/README.md

 ## Prerequisites

 1. Register at https://huggingface.co/ and confirm your registration with the link sent by email.
-2. Log-in to huggingface.co and access the AI model: https://huggingface.co/CompVis/stable-diffusion-v1-4
+2. Login to huggingface.co and access the AI model: https://huggingface.co/CompVis/stable-diffusion-v1-4
 3. Confirm the license of this model.
 The license ensures that output of the AI model is not used in an irresponsible way.
 4. Go to your profile settings on huggingface.co and generate a user token.
 Secure this token locally.
 For example, use a password manager.
 5. Optional: Before leaving huggingface.co, you may join a user group (organization) to share resources.